 Document view is the viewer component of the annotated documents and the related selections.
 The recognized chemical entities are highlighted by gray.
 In structure selection modeusers can select recognized chemical structures by clicking on any highlighted component or select a larger part of the document by pressing left mouse button and dragging it over the targeted part of the document.
 The selected structures are highlighted by red and displayed under the document in the selection panel.
 In text selection mode users can select the document text directly.
 Document linking turns on the automatic scrolling of the document based on the structure selections in the editor views.
 With and document's zoom level can be changed.

 The project can be created from a file stored in your local machine.
-ChemCurator can process pdf, html, xml and txt documents.
+ChemCurator can process PDF, HTML, XML and TXT documents.

 If you have IFI Claim access, you can also import documents directly from IFI Claims.
-The import wizard automatically tries to find the corresponding document in IFI Claims and automatically download the HTML version of the patent.
+The import wizard automatically tries to find the corresponding document in IFI Claims and automatically downloads the HTML version of the patent.

 Any annotated structure can be selected from the document.
-After selection, it can be moved using drag and drop from the selected structures view to editor components.
+After selection, it can be moved using drag-and-drop from the selected structures view to editor components.

 The extraction process can be parametrized with some filter options.